Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/metadata.md

 # Metadata for Senior Comprehensive Project

+## Student Name

+A student should type their name below.

+- **Student Name**: `Add Your Name Here`

 ## Honor Code Pledge

-A student should type their name and add an X-mark to the box to indicate that they agree to adhere to the Allegheny College Honor Code during the completion of their Senior Comprehensive Project.
+A student should add an X-mark to the box to indicate that they agree to adhere to the Allegheny College Honor Code during the completion of their Senior Comprehensive Project.

-- **Student Name**: `Add Your Name Here`

 - [ ] I agree to adhere to the Allegheny College Honor Code during the completion of my Senior Comprehensive Project.